minkione/naiveBTsniffing/README.md

 Use the official [Raspbian](https://www.raspberrypi.com/software/) OS, and imaging utilities.

-Tested most recently with [2023-05-03-raspios-buster-armhf.img.xz](https://downloads.raspberrypi.org/raspios_oldstable_armhf/images/raspios_oldstable_armhf-2023-05-03/2023-05-03-raspios-buster-armhf.img.xz)
+Tested most recently with [2023-05-03-raspios-buster-armhf.img.xz](https://downloads.raspberrypi.org/raspios_oldstable_armhf/images/raspios_oldstable_armhf-2023-05-03/2023-05-03-raspios-buster-armhf.img.xz).
+"Buster" is recommended instead of the newer "Bullseye" due to bugs in the GPS software bundled with Bullseye.

 # OS Setup & Configuration